Yervoy Ipilimumab Treatment for Late Stage Skin Cancer

 Yervoy is marketed by New York City-based Bristol-Myers Squibb.

 Cite This Page (APA): U.S. Food and Drug Administration.
 (2011, March 28).
-Treatment for a Late Stage Skin Cancer.
+Yervoy Ipilimumab Treatment for Late Stage Skin Cancer.
 Disabled World.
-Retrieved September 18, 2021 from www.disabled-world.com/medical/pharmaceutical/fda/ipilimumab.php
+Retrieved June 28, 2022 from www.disabled-world.com/medical/pharmaceutical/fda/ipilimumab.php

 • Permalink: <a href="https://www.disabled-world.com/medical/pharmaceutical/fda/ipilimumab.php">Yervoy Ipilimumab Treatment for Late Stage Skin Cancer</a>